David Lowery (musician): Other activities

 Lowery graduated from the University of California Santa Cruz in 1984 with a Bachelor of Arts in mathematics.

-He earned an Ed.D. from the University of Georgia in 2018.
-Lowery has worked as a "quant" (a derivatives trader and financial analyst) and has started a number of music-related businesses, including a studio, a record company and a publishing company.
+He earned an Ed.D. from the University of Georgia of in 2018.
+He worked as a system operator after he graduated, then he worked in different jobs in the financial field and has started a number of music-related businesses, including a studio, a record company and a publishing company.

 Lowery's extensive experience in business led to his appointment as a lecturer in the University of Georgia's music business program.
 Charles Pitter at PopMatters has said that "in addition to this work, Lowery teaches as a lecturer and has a consistently high profile in the media as a champion of artists rights.
 As such, it could almost be said that Lowery has become the voice of a generation; however, it seems likely he would dismiss this title as meaningless blabber."

-Lowery is critical of the internet era and states that things might be worse for working musicians than under the old record system.
+Lowery is critical of the internet era and says that things may be worse now for working musicians than they were under the old record system.
 In 2012, he gave a widely shared talk called "Meet the new boss, worse than the old boss" in which he criticized Pandora Radio for low songwriter royalties, claiming to have made less than $17 from a million streams of his song "Low."

 In 2017, Spotify settled a class action lawsuit initiated by Lowery and Melissa Ferrick covering unpaid mechanical royalties.
 As part of the settlement, Spotify set up a fund worth over $40 million to compensate songwriters and publishers affected.

 In January 2019, Lowery settled a lawsuit against Napster, which concerned unpaid mechanical royalties.